-I’m often tasked with growing a social media audience, from the ground up, with no budget.
-Sound familiar?
-If you find yourself in this situation, whether you’re a small business owner, a social media manager, a community manager or working for a non-profit, here are a few things you can do to get your social proof off and running.
+Are you being tasked with growing a social media audience, from the ground up, with no budget?
+If you find yourself in this situation, whether you’re a small business owner, a social media manager, a community manager or working for a non-profit, here are a few things you can do organically to get your accounts off and running.

 This seems obvious, but I can’t tell you how many business accounts I see that have been tweeting, posting, liking and following for some time and still have an unbranded profile.
 Please, hatch from your egg.
 Having a complete profile is the first signal to potential audience members that you are legitimate.
-A complete profile includes your background image, your profile picture, your cover photo, your bio, your location, hours – all of it.
-AND it means adding a few posts to your timeline, even though I understand you aren’t talking to anyone yet.
+A complete profile includes your profile picture, your cover photo, your bio, your location, hours – all of it.
+AND it means adding a few posts to your timeline, even though you aren’t talking to anyone yet.
 By adding posts to your timeline first you’re showing potential followers what kind of content they can expect from you and the kind of voice you’ll be using.
-Here’s a cheat sheet for all those profile image assets and their sizes, in case you want to take a stab at designing your own.

 Leverage your Friends

-This is for Twitter especially.
-As you begin to gain followers make sure to @mention them in a few tweets, especially if you can tie content you’re posting to their interests.
+I once heard a speaker at a social media conference say “if you’re not including people in your posts you are not being social.”
+As you begin to gain followers make sure to @mention them in a few posts, especially if you can tie content you’re posting to their interests.
 Talk to them directly.
 Demonstrate that you don’t plan to use the channel as a broadcast medium, but as a way to engage and have fun with your brand.
 Pay attention to people and they’ll return the favor.
 For example, because of my father’s legacy of puns, I like to make a pun around my new followers.
 So, if a furniture company follows me I might tweet “I’m sitting pretty with @furniturecompany as my new follower. #puns” It’s cheesy, but it gets their attention.
 AND it’s real because it’s me.

 Post Quality Content in Your Niche